landelare/ue5coro/Docs/Coroutine.md

 affect behavior as long as these pins remain disconnected.
 If desired, affected nodes may be recreated to fix their visuals.

-## Return types
+## Result types

 TCoroutine\<T\> lets a coroutine co_return T.
 TCoroutine\<\> is the same type as TCoroutine\<void\>.
 The \<\> may be omitted if the compiler can deduce the type:
 `TCoroutine Coro = Foo();`

-A (non-void) coroutine return type must be at least _DefaultConstructible_, _MoveAssignable_, and _Destructible_.
+A (non-void) coroutine result type must be at least _DefaultConstructible_, _MoveAssignable_, and _Destructible_.
 Full functionality also requires _CopyConstructible_.
 It's possible that a coroutine completes without providing a return value.
-In this case, the return value is a default-constructed T.
+In this case, the result is a default-constructed T.

-TCoroutine\<T\> implicitly converts to TCoroutine\<\> to provide a return-type-erased handle to the coroutine invocation.
+TCoroutine\<T\> implicitly converts to TCoroutine\<\> to provide a result-type-erased handle to the coroutine invocation.
 It is safe to object slice a TCoroutine\<T\> to TCoroutine\<\> and static_cast it back to the original type (with exactly the same T).